mrjex/Global-City-Streaming/README.md

 #### APIs

-The first time I was introduced to APIs and started working with them was in a [Web Development](https://gitlab.com/jex-projects/mrjex/-/tree/main/projects/1.%20courses/year-2/1.%20Web%20Development/bookster-project?ref_type=heads) course in 2023
+The first time I was introduced to APIs and started working with them was in a [Bookster](https://github.com/mrjex/Bookster) course in 2023

 ##### Weather API